AAnthon1985/STM32F411_BlackPill_Series/09_Bootloader/README.md

-# 03 UART
+# 09 Bootloader
-Basic setup of how to use the UART2 peripheral
+Basic setup of how to write a custom bootloader